ucsd-cse-pace/handbook/index.md

        6. [Hack the North](https://hackthenorth.com/) (University of Waterloo)

+# Networking Advice
+#### **How can I proactively network with professionals in the computer science industry, as a first-year student?**

+   1. There are a lot of great career fairs and networking events held at UCSD!
+Feel free to show up to one and just chat with the people there

+   2. Professors are also professionals in the industry!
+We have a lot of amazing professors at UCSD.
+Although there may be a limited number of undergrad professors for your first-year, you can hold a coffee chat or dine with a prof! (<https://students.ucsd.edu/academics/success/dine-with-a-prof.html>).
+It also doesn’t hurt to start researching which professors that interest you for upper division classes that you start to take.
+Lastly, cold emails!
+A cold email is simply reaching out to a professor through email asking them either questions, research positions, etc. Although they may be a bit harder to approach, it never hurts to try.
+I know people that have gotten research positions through cold emails!

+   3. Student organizations often have alumni that are still involved.
+You can ask around on club Discords for advice from recent grads who are working in industry, especially on resume review or post-graduation plans.

-13) **What online platforms should I look at to connect with other computing majors as well as share and learn helpful resources?**
+#### **What online platforms should I look at to connect with other computing majors as well as share and learn helpful resources?**

+TODO

+# Advice on being a Student and a Person

+#### **What is the best way you would recommend approaching a work, school, and life balance?**

+TODO

+# Resources
-14) **What is the best way you would recommend approaching a work, school, and life balance?****Resources (Links)**Below is a curated list of resources ranging from course planning help to opportunities on campus.
-I thought these were super helpful to look through and learn from.Course Planning* SchedGo (<https://schedgo.com/>): Create your schedule and import it to your Google Calendar
+## Below is a curated list of resources ranging from course planning help to opportunities on campus.
+I thought these were super helpful to look through and learn from.

+* Course Planning - SchedGo (<https://schedgo.com/>): Create your schedule and import it to your Google Calendar

 * Degree Audit (<https://students.ucsd.edu/academics/advising/degrees-diplomas/degree-audits.html>): See what classes you need to take for graduation and what categories